 - Ice skating if you’re there during the cooler months.
 Wollman Rink between 62nd and 63rd is my favorite at Central Park.
 Admission is $12 for adults ($19 on weekends and holidays) & $6 for children, plus skate rentals are $9.

-- Visit the Central Park Zoo along with the Tisch Children’s Zoo (see below for more information)
+- Visit the Central Park Zoo along with the Tisch Children’s Zoo (see below for more information.)

-Out of all the times I’ve been to New York and Central Park, this was my first time visiting the Zoo.
+Out of all the times I’ve been to New York and Central Park, this was my first time visiting both the Central Park Zoo and the Tisch Children’s Zoo.
 If you’re thinking about going, just keep in mind it’s right in the middle of one of the biggest cities in the world, so it’s likely not going to be at the same scale as other zoos you may be used to.
 This was the case for us after all our visits to the Pittsburgh Zoo with it’s spacious areas for the animals to be in a natural feeling habitat.
 (Plus all those years of watching Madagascar 2 totally mislead me into thinking there are more animals like the like lions, zebras, hippos and giraffes.)
 We still enjoyed it though, and anything the zoo may be lacking in space or animals is definitely made up for with the amazing views of the city throughout.

 - Many of the animals were in separate, inclosed indoor rooms and they require you to leave your stroller outside.